See below, a few ways to find a journal that is suitable:

 Use Web of Science to search your topic then click on the ANALYZE icon to rank the results in order of journal name (source title) to help you identify journals that publish on your topic areas.

 You can also use a service on the Web called Jane which analyses your abstract and finds appropriate journal titles for you.

 You can search particular titles in the database Journal Citation Reports which will give you a ranking for your journal and show the impact factor.

-What is Impact Factor?
+What is a Journal Impact Factor?

 The Journal impact factor is a measure of the frequency with which the average article in that journal has been cited in a particular year.
 It is used to measure the importance or rank of a journal by calculating how many times it's articles are cited.
 Not all journals have an impact factor.
 Impact factors for journals can be found on a database called Journal Citation Reports; search for the journal title in this database and then compare a journal with other titles in the same discipline to rank the journal.

 The higher the impact factor of a journal, the greater impact the journal (and articles in it) may be inferred to have in a research community.
 A high impact factor may imply significance and importance to a researcher or research area, or be an indication of the quality of a journal title.
 It is just one method by which research may be evaluated on a local and international scale.

 For more information look at this brief guide on Measuring a journal's impact.